 Substance and Drug Abuse

 Student use, possession, distribution, or sale of narcotics, dangerous drugs, hallucinogens, or controlled substances is prohibited in all University buildings.
-Also, student possession of drug paraphernalia that can be linked to drug activity is prohibited.
-See the Student Code of Conduct and Judicial Procedures for the complete substance and drug abuse policy.
+Student possession of drug paraphernalia that can be linked to drug activity is prohibited.

-Please see page four of the Residential Handbook for the University's visitation policy.
+Please see the Residential Handbook for the University's visitation policy.